 Using gigante beans (which are, not surprisingly, the largest of white beans) makes this even more authentic, as they’re a well loved legume traditional to Greek cuisine.
-You’ll need to precook them, though, as they’re pretty impossible to find in cans.
-Cannellini (large white beans) work just as well.
+They’re also commonly known as butter beans, and yes, they’re related to lima beans (somehow, they taste better).

 What to serve with white bean stew